cjpappas/MacSim/README.md

 # Connecting to the Simulation

 The container hosts a small webserver that allows you to connect to the simulation via a webpage.
 It is accessible as `http://localhost:11311/hud.html`.
 You can also connect to the simulation from other programs such as node.
+Detailed documentation on the api can be found on the repositories wiki [here](https://github.com/cjpappas/MacSim/wiki/api).

 # Troubleshooting